hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 This menu provides a range of different apps that provide a GUI.
 In the background this means that you are submitting an interactive job to the cluster, in which the app will be running.

-To launch any of the interactive apps, you need to fill in the resources you require.
+To launch any of the interactive apps, you need to fill in the resources form.
 Be aware that you will end up in a regular queue, so requesting a large amount of resources might result in a long queueing time.
-Between all the apps, most of them are the same.
+Between all the apps, most of these options are the same.
 Some apps require specific information.
 These will be explained in the specific chapter about the app.
 A general overview of the others can be found here:

 - Account: the credit account you want to deduct the credits from.
-The accounts associated to your vsc number will be displayed in a dropdown.
+The accounts associated with your vsc number will be displayed in a dropdown.
 - Partition: you can choose any of the existing partitions.
 If you require a GPU, you can of course only submit jobs to the gpu or interactive partitions.
 For the most general use-cases we recommend that you use the interactive partition.
 - Numbers of hours: your walltime (min 1h)
 - Number of cores: the amount of cores per node.
 This defaults to 1.